Multi-Level Damage-Aware Graph Learning for Resilient UAV Swarm Networks: Abstract

 \section{Abstract}

-Unmanned aerial vehicle (UAV) swarm networks leverage resilient algorithms to address communication network split issues and restore connectivity.
-However, existing graph learning-based resilient algorithms face over-aggregation and non-convergence problems caused by uneven and sparse topology under massive damage scenarios.
-To alleviate these problems, we propose a novel Multi-Level Damage-Aware Graph Learning (ML-DAGL) algorithm, which generates recovery trajectories by mining information from destroyed UAVs.
-We first introduce a Multi-Branch Damage Attention (MBDA) module, which forms a sequence of multi-hop Damage Attentive Graphs (mDAG) with different ranges of receptive fields.
-Each mDAG links only remaining and damaged nodes to ensure a more even degree distribution for mitigating over-aggregation, and utilizes multi-hop dilation to establish more links for sparse topology enhancement.
-To resort to the mDAG, we propose a Dilated Graph Convolution Network (DGCN), which generates the optimal recovery trajectories with theoretically proven convergence under massive damage cases.
-Simulation results show that the proposed algorithm can guarantee the connectivity restoration under large swarm and damage scales, while significantly expediting the recovery time by 75.4\% and improving the topology uniformity after recovery.
+Unmanned aerial vehicle (UAV) swarm networks leverage resilient algorithms to restore connectivity from communication network split issues.
+However, existing graph learning-based approaches face over-aggregation and non-convergence problems caused by uneven and sparse topology under massive damage.
+In this paper, we propose a novel Multi-Level Damage-Aware (MLDA) Graph Learning algorithm to generate recovery solutions, explicitly utilizing information about destroyed nodes to guide the recovery process.
+The algorithm first employs a Multi-Branch Damage Attention (MBDA) module as a pre-processing step, focusing attention on the critical relationships between remaining nodes and destroyed nodes in the global topology.
+By expanding multi-hop neighbor receptive fields of nodes to those damaged areas, it effectively mitigating the initial sparsity and unevenness before graph learning commences.
+Second, a Dilated Graph Convolution Network (DGCN) is designed to perform convolution on the MBDA-processed bipartite graphs between remaining and destroyed nodes.
+The DGCN utilizes a specialized bipartite graph convolution operation to aggregate features and incorporates a residual-connected architecture to extend depth, directly generating the target locations for recovery.
+We theoretically proved the convergence of the proposed algorithm and the computational complexity is acceptable.
+Simulation results show that the proposed algorithm can guarantee the connectivity restoration with excellent scalability, while significantly expediting the recovery time and improving the topology uniformity after recovery.